Acting head of OPP asks for investigation into hiring of new commissioner

 Last week, the Ford government maintained that Taverner was appointed according to his own merits.
 Ford himself also repeatedly stressed his long relationship with Taverner was not a factor in the decision.

-“I have a moral and legal obligation to ensure that the OPP remains independent,” Blair writes.
+“I have a moral and legal obligation to ensure that the OPP remains independent,” he writes.

 “To have this new command assumed without addressing this matter will cause dysfunction in the service and undermine the command.”